 Readers say they like Ray as they can catch the latest trends which they worry they may have missed out on.
 They also find the models cute and often imitate the outfits they see them wearing.

 Maquia is a high-quality beauty magazine for sophisticated women in their mid-twenties and thirties who aspire to be beautiful.
-The magazine name comes from “Maquillage” which means make-up in French, and as you may imagine it covers the latest cosmetics, topical skin care, and articles solving problems related to beauty.
-In a similar way to VoCE, their January and August issues feature the best cosmetics each year and Maquia have special features each month on body care and diet.
+The magazine’s name comes from “Maquillage” which means make-up in French, and as you may imagine it covers the latest cosmetics, topical skin care, and articles solving problems related to beauty.
+In a similar way to VoCE, their January and August issues feature the best cosmetics each year and Maquia has special features each month on body care and diet.

 The large appendix (usually cosmetic samples) that Maquia provide is particularly popular with its readers who like to try them out, and they also find the magazine content informative and helpful.

-As expected, this is the Japanese version of the world’s much loved fashion magazine Elle.
+As expected, this is the Japanese version of the world’s much-loved fashion magazine Elle.
 The readers of Elle Japon are in their 20s and 30s, are often single, and hold a higher disposable income.
-By introducing unique and high-end fashion ahead of the times, Elle Japon keeps its trend-conscious audience well-informed, and also attracts independent female readers with engaging articles on celebrity lifestyles, interior design, and art.
+By introducing unique and high-end fashion ahead of the times, Elle Japon keeps its trend-conscious audience well-informed and also attracts independent female readers with engaging articles on celebrity lifestyles, interior design, and art.

-Recently there is increased coverage on overseas culture and brands, but this is seen as a plus by Elle Japon subscribers who enjoy the sophisticated articles and find the information provided on couture designers indispensable to anticipate future trends.
+Recently there is increased coverage of overseas culture and brands, but this is seen as a plus by Elle Japon subscribers who enjoy the sophisticated articles and find the information provided on couture designers indispensable to anticipate future trends.